rtmrtmrtmrtm/weakmon/README.md

 Use the -levels flag to help adjust the audio level from the radio.
 Peaks of a few thousand are good.

-You must set your call sign and grid to send with jt65i.py, or to report to wsprnet and pskreporter.
+You must set your call sign and grid to send with jt65i.py or ft8i.py, or to report to wsprnet and pskreporter.
 Do this by copying weak.cfg.example to weak.cfg, un-commenting the mycall and mygrid lines, and changing them to your callsign and grid.

-Your computer's clock must be correct to within a second for WSPR and JT65; try ntp.
+Your computer's clock must be correct to within a second for WSPR, JT65, and FT8; try ntp.

 This software surely contains errors, particularly since I'm no expert at signal processing.
 I'd appreciate fixes for any bugs you discover.